Skip to main content

 Parameters and bundles

-defineParams, stored bundles, dynamic requests, typed call helpers.
+defineParams, dynamic requests, bundles, typed call helpers.